Koha-Community/kohadocs/source/tools.rst

 .. _csv-profiles-label:

-CSV Profiles
+CSV profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  *Get there:* More > Tools > Additional Tools > CSV Profiles
+-  *Get there:* More > Tools > Additional tools > CSV profiles

-CSV Profiles are created to define how you would like your cart or list
+CSV profiles are created to define how you would like your cart or list
 to export.

 .. _add-csv-profiles-label:

-Add CSV Profiles
+Add CSV profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add a CSV Profile
+To add a CSV profile

--  Click 'CSV Profiles' from the Tools menu
+-  Click 'CSV profiles' from the Tools menu

 -  The 'Profile type' determines what type of fields you plan to use
    (MARC or SQL) to define your profile